I am grateful

 to suck out the unknown,

-then through your most
+and then, through your most

-delicate exhalation
+delicate exhalation,

-along with many others
+along with many other chapters

-not yet revealed (O calligraphy
+not yet revealed

 of illuminated nights,